 A few of the island resorts also have resident giant tortoises such as Alphonse Island which offers conservation activities you can partake in to monitor and track them in the wild.

-Insider tip:"Consider Alphonse Island's tortoise conservation programme for a unique experience that supports conservation efforts."
+Insider tip:"Consider Alphonse Island's tortoise conservation program for a unique experience that supports conservation efforts."

 8. 4x4 off-road safari